gradle/gradle/design-docs/publication-model.md

 8. Deprecate and later remove `Configuration` and related types.
 9. Deprecate and later remove support for resolving or publishing using an Ivy DependencyResolver implementation.

-## Add further meta-data customisations
+## Add further meta-data customizations

-At any point above, and as required, more meta-data for a publication can be made available for customisation.
+At any point above, and as required, more meta-data for a publication can be made available for customization.
 In particular:

 1. Add `name`, `description`, `url`, `licenses`, `organization`, `scm`, `issueManagement` and `mailingLists` to `MavenPublication`
 2. Add extended attributes to `IvyModuleDescriptor`, `IvyConfiguration` and `IvyArtifact`.